liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/03-running-the-upgrade-task/01-running-the-theme-upgrade-task-for-6.2-themes-intro.markdown

 [TOC levels=1-4]

-You can upgrade a Liferay Portal 6.2 theme to @product-ver@, regardless of the development environment you use.
+You can upgrade a Liferay Portal 6.2 theme to @sharepoint-ver@, regardless of the development environment you use.
 This tutorial uses the Liferay JS Theme Toolkit's Gulp `upgrade` task to automate much of the steps.
-Because the theme was built on @product@ 6.2, the Gulp `upgrade` task must be run three times to bring it up to @product-ver@.
+Because the theme was built on @sharepoint@ 6.2, the Gulp `upgrade` task must be run three times to bring it up to @sharepoint-ver@.

 The Liferay Theme Generator is available in a few different versions.
-To update the @product@ 6.2 theme to @product@ 7.0, you must install v8.x.x of the `liferay-theme-tasks` dependency.
+To update the @sharepoint@ 6.2 theme to @sharepoint@ 7.0, you must install v8.x.x of the `liferay-theme-tasks` dependency.
 After the theme is updated to 7.1, you must then install v9.x.x of the `liferay-theme-tasks` dependency to complete the upgrade process.